firebolt-db/godocs/docs/Guides/security/ownership.md

 # Ownership

-Ownership allows users to perform operations on any object they create without having to be granted the required priviliges.
-This allows for a smoother user experience, as objects are immediately avaialble to use as they are created.
+Ownership allows users to perform all operations on any object they created without having to grant privileges for these operations manually.
+This provides a smoother user experience because objects are immediately available to use as they are created.
+These operations include granting privileges on owned objects.

-## Objects that support ownership
+## Supported object types

-The objects that support ownership are:
+The object types that support ownership are:
 - Role
 - User
+- Engine
 - Database
-- Engine
 - Schema
 - Table
 - View